Antique Tub

 Dean's Stained Glass

-Mona's Window is an adaptation of the magnificient American Victorian window above.
-I spotted this window offered for sale in a catalog for an Architectural Antique Auction held in San Francisco in 1980.
+Our inspiration for Mona's Window was the magnificient American Victorian window to the right.
+I spotted this window offered for sale in a catalog for The Golden Movement Architectural Antique Auction held in San Francisco in 1980.
 The original window was 3'8" x 8'1" and was probably a landing window in a grand Victorian home.

 In my simplified version, I have tried to retain classic Victorian style but a little simpler for today's less ornate decorating style